Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Booster compressors are air pressure intensifiers that are used on a flow of air coming from an existing air compressor system by passing it through additional compression stages to increase or amplify the pressure of the air for applications that require high-pressure ranges.

 Air compressors generally provide pressurized air up to around 150 PSI and are the basis of any compressed air system.
 On the other hand, a booster is a device used to amplify and increase the pressure of any existing compressed air system to pressures as high as 2000 PSI.
-Boosters are machines connected to existing systems which contain additional compression stages for the compressed air to pass through.
+Boosters are machines connected to existing systems that contain additional compression stages for the compressed air to pass through.

 Compressed air boosters work by their receiver tank having an inlet that receives compressed air from a primary feed and then channels it through several compression stages to further increase the pressure of the air.
 Additionally, the receiver tank serves as an additional storage capacity for when the system is not delivering compressed air to the application.